 Step 1: Learn the Rules

 - Make sure you understand what is and is not allowed under Part 107 rules.
-Review a summary of the Part 107 rules.
+Review a summary of the Part 107 rules (PDF 58KB).

 - Still unsure if Part 107 rules work for you and your intended operation?
 Check our user identification tool.

 - Some operations are not covered by Part 107 and will require a waiver.
 For operations outside of the Part 107 rules, visit the FAA’s Part 107 Waiver section for examples and waiver submission: Part 107 Waiver application process.

 Step 2: Become an FAA-Certified Drone Pilot by Passing the Knowledge Test